jakearchibald/jakearchibald.com/static-build/posts/2020/11/css-paint-predictably-random/index.md

   </div>
 </figure>

-If you're using [a browser that supports the CSS paint API](https://caniuse.com/css-paint-api)<span class="no-support-msg"></span>, the element will have a random pixel-art gradient in the background.
+If you're using [a browser that supports the CSS paint API](https://caniuse.com/css-paint-api)<span class="support-msg"></span>, the element will have a random pixel-art gradient in the background.
 But it turns out, doing 'random' in CSS isn't as easy as it seems…

 <script>
   const demosSupported = CSS.registerProperty && CSS.paintWorklet;
-  if (!demosSupported) {
-    document.querySelector('.no-support-msg').textContent = ` (which unfortunately you aren't)`;
+  document.querySelector('.support-msg').textContent = demosSupported ? ` (which you are)` : ` (which unfortunately you aren't)`;
-  }
 </script>

 # Initial implementation